eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ### Introduction

-> The OpenBOS app provides integration and synchronization between Eliona and OpenBOS services.
+> The OpenBOS app provides integration and synchronization between Eliona and ABB OpenBOS.

 ## Overview